linode/docs/docs/applications/containers/deploy-a-flask-application-with-dokku.md

 - '[Flask](http://flask.pocoo.org/)'
 ---

 Dokku is a self-hosted Platform-as-a-Service (PaaS) that makes deploying applications very simple through Git.
 Although the implementation is similar to Heroku, it lacks certain key features such as auto-scaling.
-However, Dokku is an extremely powerful tool by automatically running your application inside Docker and requiring minimal configuration of web servers.
+However, Dokku is an extremely powerful tool that automatically runs your application inside Docker and requires minimal configuration of web servers.

 This guide demonstrates how to: